benjamingwynn/tetromino/DEV.md

 However, it's worth noting that there are other solutions available.
 One could easily adapt this code to run on a serverless infrastructure, which would be far more scalable or host on a service like EC2.
 This is why the entrypoint is `main.node.ts` - you could have a `main.serverless.ts` for a serverless entrypoint, or `main.deno.ts`/`main.bun.ts` to test with Deno or Bun.

+It's also generally advisable to use a framework like Express, Koa or Hapi instead of writing code against the HTTP module directly, I've decided to take a more manual approach as a learning exercise.
+If you wanted to use express for example, create a `main.express.ts` file and add the routes from `api.ts`.

 Under normal circumstances I would package the leaderboard server up into a Docker image, however because I'm currently using an M1 Mac for development and [pushing images to SSH remotes on macos is busted](https://github.com/docker/for-mac/issues/6869), I've gone for the simpler approach of just deploying straight to bare metal. `systemd` services are used to control the ngrok proxy and the server services.

 #### Running the leaderboard server locally